beyarkay/masters-thesis/src/05_results.md

 Section \ref{best-model} looks at all trained models on the full dataset and evaluates their performance.
 As _Ergo_ requires real-time inference, Section
 \ref{time-comparison} compares the inference and training times of each model.
-Section \ref{ratio-comparison} examines the training and validation performance of each model as a heuristic for that model's probability to overfit on the training data and therefore perform poorly on unseen observations.
-Section
+Section \ref{ratio-comparison} assesses the training and validation performance of each model as an indicator of the model's susceptibility to overfitting on the training data, which, in turn, could lead to subpar performance on unseen observations.
+Section \ref{real-world-data} evaluates each model on a real-world dataset of English-language typing data.
+Finally, Section
-\ref{real-world-data} evaluates each model on a real-world dataset of English-language typing data.
-Finally, Section \ref{test-set-eval} evaluates the most performant model on the unseen test set.
+\ref{test-set-eval} evaluates the best performing model on the unseen test set.

 ## (Some things I'll cover in the Methodology chapter)